 -

-“disapprove” of the Contract, as written, but wish to make modifications to it that would make the Contract acceptable to you
+“disapprove” of the Contract, as written, but wish to make modifications to it that would make the Contract acceptable to you.

 3-Day Timing Examples:

 - Buyer receives the fully-signed Contract on Friday, the 3-day attorney review period begins on the next business day, Monday.
 Monday is the first business day and the attorney review period expires at the end of the third business day, which is Wednesday.
+So, if your attorney does not send the first letter (“notice”) by the end of Wednesday, then the Contract becomes binding as written — meaning, the form Contract that you signed to make your offer becomes the binding Contract for the transaction, with no ability to modify or add to its terms.

 - Buyer receives the fully-signed Contract on the Friday before Labor Day, the 3-day attorney review period begins on the next business day, Tuesday.
 Tuesday is the first business day and the attorney review period expires at the end of the third business day, which is Thursday.